Common Gaps in Vendor Compliance Management

-An effective risk management strategy includes a strategic process for assessing and monitoring vendor compliance.
 Some vendors go to great lengths to secure their services and processes, but others may leave you with consequences to pay.
 Vendors need to prove what they are doing to reduce risk to you and your customers.
-You’re putting a great deal of control into vendor’s hands, so managing vendor risk must be an integral part of any business.
+You’re putting a great deal of control into the vendors’ hands, so managing vendor risk must be an integral part of any business.

-- No Risk Ranking System: Vendors should be ranked based on their access to confidential or sensitive information, criticality of the product/service they provide, and complexity of the product/service they provide.
+Vendors should be ranked based on their access to confidential or sensitive information, the criticality of the product/service they provide, and the complexity of the product/service they provide.
 Types of vendor risk are also reputational, strategic, financial, operational, regulatory, privacy, environmental, and legal risks.
-If you’re not risk ranking your vendors, how do you know which bring critical risks to your environment?
+If you’re not risk-ranking your vendors, how do you know which brings critical risks to your environment?